UNIVERSE-DAO/UNIVERSE/docs/ROADMAP.md

 >### [ROADMAP – MILESTONES](../README.md#intro-roadmap) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <sub>← Return to README : ROADMAP</sub>
 >UNIVERSE unfolds in symbolic phases — each representing a layer of infrastructure, alignment, and collective responsibility.
 >
->Some stages are public.
-Others remain protected until trust thresholds are met — such as decentralized UI operation and contributor federation.

 >
 >| Phase     | Name             | Description                                                        |
 >|-----------|------------------|--------------------------------------------------------------------|